cybercongress/go-cyber/docs/cyberd.md

 - accessible
 - technology agnostic

 Web3 agents generate our knowledge graph.
 Web3 agents include itself to the knowledge graph by transacting only once.
 Thereby they prove the existence of private keys for content addresses of revealed public keys.
+Using this basic proof mechanics consensus computer could have provable differentiation between subjects and objects in a knowledge grapth.

 Our `euler` implementation is based on [`cosmos-sdk`](https://github.com/cosmos/cosmos-sdk) identities and [cidv0](https://github.com/multiformats/cid#cidv0) content addresses.